joshuaagyapong/Host-a-WordPress-Website-on-AWS/README.md

 ### WordPress Installation Script (Initial Setup)

-## Script 1 — WordPress Manual Installation (One-Time Setup)
+## Script 1 — Manual WordPress Installation (One-Time Setup)

 > ⚠️ **DO NOT use this script in Auto Scaling or Launch Templates**
 >
-> This script is intended for:
+> This script is used only for:
 > - Initial WordPress setup
 > - Manual validation
 > - Troubleshooting on a single EC2 instance